rosocz/PathPlanning/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

+###Model Documentation
+Path is counted based on 5 points.
+2 point are taken from history and 3 points are counted based on known waypoints and map.
+Because we know x,y coordinates of our waypoints, we convert them to Frenet coordinates and transform to car's direction.
+Now we can easily get cars position in s equal to 30, 60 and 90 meters from current car's position.
+We take point 30 meters from current position and count as many points on spline curve as required.
+More points means lower velocity.

+These 5 points are used to get spline curve.
+Having spline curve allows us to create as many points as we need and start control car's speed.
+We just need to transform counted point back to x,y coordinates and add to car's path.

+**Blocking car detection**

+We have data from sensors about other cars.
+If we detect car with same d and too low s (30 meters in our case), it's a moment for changing the lane.
+If lane change is not safe, car needs to slow down to the speed of the blocking car.
+Slow down rate is taken from current speed and distance to the blocking car.

+**Changing lane**

+With setup we already have is lane change very easy.
+We predict path by spline curve with points in Frenet coordinates, changing lane means just change of value d.
+We take 2 points from previous path and 3 new points are counted in new lane.
+Spline curve smoothly joins these points.
+To keep lane change safe we use sensor data to observe cars around and if there is car in distance of 20 meters, lane change is considered as not safe.
+Velocity is decreased to 45 before the lane is changed because it causes too big yaw.

+**Lane selection**

+When car is in the center lane, there are 2 options for change.
+I implemented very simple optimization based on distance to the next car in the new lane.
+Larger is better, so in case both lanes are available, lane with car far from our car is preferred.
+There is place for more criteria like other car's velocity etc. For this special case could be used something like A* algorithm to find path through group of cars.

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2).